-We plan to send three members of MCSAP to NAIC, Grant Training and COMHED.
-NAIC will have two competitors and one slot reserved for noncompetitor training which may accompany NAIC.
+We plan to send two members of MCSAP to NAIC, Grant Training and COMHED.
+NAIC will have two competitors.

 Annual training and certifications for A,B,HM, Cargo Tank and Other Bulk will be held at the Kansas Highway Patrol Training Center, Kansas City, and Wichita.
 We will recertify or train over 300 members (325 estimated) in the FFY.